Directions:

 The trail starts on the right side of the parking area and heads off on a causeway crossing wetlands.

-Trees, salal, ferns, and blackberries grow along the edges of the trail, providing shady walk on a sunny day.
+Trees, salal, ferns, and blackberries grow along the edges of the trail, providing a shady walk on a sunny day.

 This looks like a nice place to walk along a wide sandy beach.
 Take your shoes off and walk along the surf on the soft sandy beach.

-After walking about 0.1 mile you’ll reach another trail junction where you turn right on the Kinnikinnik Woods loop.
+After walking about 0.1 mile you’ll reach another trail junction where you turn right on the Kinnikinnik Woods Loop.

-Return back on the same trail and then turn right to continue back towards the trailhead through the forest of Pines and spruces.
+Return back on the same trail and then turn right to continue back towards the trailhead through the forest of pines and spruces.

-Once again, turn right at the next Trail Junction to head back to the trailhead and parking lot.
+Once again, turn right at the next trail Junction to head back to the trailhead and parking lot.

 Recent Comments